KoKoLates/Flowers-Tracker/README.md

 # Flowers Tracker
-The flower tracker and counter based on the mulitple object tracking that implemented with `YOLOv4`, `Deep SORT` and `TensorFlow`.
+The flower tracker and counter based on the mulitple object tracking that implemented with YOLOv4, Deep SORT and TensorFlow.

 ![image](./assets/flowers.png)
 ![image](./assets/tracking.gif)